JAMAL-MOHAMED-JALDESA-2893/sic-awwards/README.md

 **Jamal hassan mohamed**

 ### Description
-This is a clone of Instagram where people share their images and videos for other users to view.
-Users can sign up, login, view and post photos, search and follow other users.
+This is a Website application that allows the user to post a project he/she has created and get it reviewed and being rated.

 ### User Story
-* Sign in to the application to start using.
+* register and log in
+* View projects posted by other users
+* Post projects
-* Upload a pictures to the application.
+* Rate a project
-* See your profile with all your pictures.
+* Edit your profile
-* Follow other users and see their pictures on my timeline.

-## Setup and Installation
+* Generate APIs

 ##### Cloning the repository:
     https://github.com/JAMAL-MOHAMED-JALDESA-2893/sic-awwards

 ##### Navigate into the folder and install requirements
-    cd -sic-instaClone and  pip install -r requirements.txt
+    cd -sic-awwards and  pip install -r requirements.txt

 ##### Install and activate Virtual
     python3 -m venv venv - source venv/bin/activate
 ##### Setup Database
-    python manage.py makemigrations instagram
+    python manage.py makemigrations projects
 ##### Migrate
     python manage.py migrate
 ##### Run the application